Forearm Brace

 If the problem continues, some of the small muscles in the hand may thin and finger posture can change.

-A brace on its own cannot provide padding on the palm – you still need suitable handlebar tape, gloves, or supports for that – but it can help with wrist and forearm position, which influences how load travels through the hand.
+A brace on its own cannot provide padding on the palm – you still need suitable handlebar tape, gloves, or supports for that – but it can help with wrist and forearm position, which affects how load travels through the hand.

 • Supporting the forearm means that when you lean or grip, the wrist is less likely to collapse inwards so that the little‑finger side of the palm takes most of the weight.